DataQualityCommittee/dqc_us_rules/docs/DQC_US_0175/DQC_0175.md

 Rule version: {$ruleVersion}

 ### Rule element ID index
-The rule element id is used to identify unique elements or combinations of elements tested in the rule.
+The rule element ID is used to identify unique elements or combinations of elements tested in the rule.

 |Rule Element ID|Element|
 |--- |--- |
 | DQC.US.0175.10130 |LitigationSettlementAmountAwardedFromOtherParty, LitigationSettlementAmountAwardedToOtherParty |

-© Copyright 2016 - 2024 XBRL US, Inc. All rights reserved.
+© Copyright 2016 - 2025, XBRL US, Inc. All rights reserved.
 See [License](https://xbrl.us/dqc-license) for license information.
 See [Patent Notice](https://xbrl.us/dqc-patent) for patent infringement notice.